usaid-cs/yesterday-i-learned/investing.md

 You can get as technical (with charts and graphs and trend indicators) as you want, but you will never beat the fundamentals. **Do not time the market.**

-- Consider buying stocks in a _bull market_: a market where people are starting to gain confidence in investing.
+- Here's an immediate contradiction: if you *do* want to time the market, consider buying stocks in a _bull market_: a market where people are starting to gain confidence in investing.
 A [bullmarket.co](http://bullmarkets.co/model/) offers a number from 0 to 100 on whether the market is bullish or bearish.
 - Never buy stocks in a _bear market_: a market whose general prices are falling, and people are being pessimistic. (after the fall is done, it is not called the bear market anymore.)
 - [It doesn't hurt to buy stocks _after_ it is done dropping](https://news.ycombinator.com/item?id=22527631).
 Buying before it's done dropping is called "catching a falling knife".
 If prices drop afterwards, it is called a "dead cat bounce".
 - Johnson says that if you miss the top 10 days of equity market growth in a year you miss 90 percent of returns.